 - Cheesecake batter: the key is not beating it, so we don't incorporate much air.
 If the ingredients are at room temperature, you should have no problem.
 I use that to know if they're at the right temperature: if I cannot easily mix the batter with a hand whisk, it's because the ingredients have not softened enough.

-- Cooling process: this is crucial and it consists of 3 steps: letting it cool for a while in the oven after it's turned off; letting it completely cool to room temperature on a wire rack; refrigerating it for at least 8 hours (a whole day is better).
-I have tested this thoroughly and following all the steps it renders the creamiest cheesecake.
+- Cooling process: this is crucial, and it consists of 3 steps: letting it cool for a while in the oven after it's turned off; letting it completely cool to room temperature on a wire rack; refrigerating it for at least 8 hours (a whole day is better).
+I have tested this thoroughly, and following all the steps renders the creamiest cheesecake.

 Berry cheesecake topping